TANGIBLE INTANGIBLE

 Chun-Chi Wang is a Taiwanese artist based in Berlin.
 She uses interactive video installations, performance, photography and all the current tools of the digital image to study the new relationship between humans and technology.
 Her works have been shown widely on the net and in international exhibitions throughout Europe, USA and Asia.

-(2010 – DVD, color, running time: 5 minutes)
+"Five Regulations" (2010 – DVD, color, running time: 5 minutes)

 Two artists who live their lives separately in Paris and in London decided to exchange three clips of footages and each make an independent video based on the six clips and five regulations that they agreed upon.
 The same imagery, through various interpretations, developed into different narratives.
 Both stories are left open for further imagination and understanding, it can be said that the work ends in the interpretation of the spectators.